What is BookBlast™?

 The Sabres of Paradise: Vengeance and Conquest in the Caucasus about the Muslim chieftain and military leader Imam Shamyl, and his fight against 19th century Imperialist Russia; and The Nine Tiger Man, a witty satirical romance dedicated to Lesley Blanch’s friend, Nancy Mitford, followed in January 2015.
 Pierre Loti: Portrait of an Escapist and Regency England Undressed: Harriette Wilson, the Greatest Courtesan of her Age, were released a year later, in February 2016.

 The BookBlast™ Diary

-The agency’s mission has always been to give voice to new or neglected writers and ideas; foster diversity across cultures and markets via translation; promote the independent sector looking beyond the mainstream.
-We feature exclusive publisher Q&As, author Q&As, reviews and clips on YouTube.
+We feature exclusive publisher Q&As, author and translator Q&As, reviews and clips on YouTube as a means to promote non conformist, independent minds looking beyond the mainstream.
 Letters, photos and articles by the late Lesley Blanch and Gael Elton Mayo from the BookBlast™ archive give a glamorous and unashamedly European atmosphere to the whole.
-Guest writers bring extra creative spice to the collective table.
+Guest writers bring extra creative spice to the collectivist table.

 Copyright © Georgia de Chamberet, London, February 2015.
 Updated April 2016.